Midvale, Utah

 How does pricing change if the property has more than one system?

-Air Design's public page lists additional systems separately, so multi-system homes should confirm total annual cost before joining.
+Air Design's public page lists additional systems separately, so Midvale homes with more than one system should confirm the full annual cost before joining.

-Ask which filter, noise, airflow, drain, thermostat, or utility-bill changes should prompt a call before the next scheduled visit.
+Ask which filter, airflow, drain, thermostat, noise, dust, smoke, or utility-bill changes should prompt a text or call before the next scheduled visit.

-Air Design's public maintenance agreement page lists annual furnace and air conditioner service at $220.
-Midvale homeowners can use that number to ask whether a plan, a one-time tune-up, or a records review is the better fit.
+Air Design's public maintenance agreement page lists annual furnace and air conditioner service at $220, with additional systems listed separately.
+Midvale homeowners can use that published scope to ask whether a plan, a one-time tune-up, or a records review is the better fit.